barchart/binary-serializer-public/dotnet/README.md

 // Creates a instance of Serializer class for the specified class Serializer<TestClass> serializer = new();

-// Serializer the object into binary data byte[] serialized = serializer.Serialize(testObject);
+// Serialize the object into binary data byte[] serialized = serializer.Serialize(testObject);

 // Deserialize the binary data back into an object